Into the Light (David Coverdale album): Reception

 AllMusic's Alex Henderson gave cudos to Coverdale for not trying to chase then-current musical trends and instead sticking "with the type of commercial hard rock, arena rock, and power ballads that he is best known for".
 Ultimately, Henderson described Into the Light as "a decent solo effort that should please those who admire [Coverdale's] '70s and '80s output".
 Soundi's Antti Mattila commented positively on Coverdale's vocal performance and the album's bluesier style.
 However, he felt that the songwriting was not quite up to par with Coverdale's earlier work with Whitesnake.
 Mattila was also unimpressed by the lyrics, which he described as clichéd, a sentiment echoed by Q magazine's Peter Kane.

 Neil Jeffries, writing for Classic Rock, ranked Into the Light eighth in Coverdale's overall studio discography.
 He gave praise to Coverdale's vocals and described the record as a "lost gem", singling out "River Song" as a particular highlight.
+Mick Wall, in a separate piece for Classic Rock, described the album as a "remarkable, unfairly overlooked peak of [Coverdale's] career".